 Loss of Interest

 Sometimes, cats may suddenly lose interest in their toys or avoid their comfortable old bed and act rather mopey.
 This is another common way of expressing feline discomfort.
 This could literally just be annoyance caused by your cat being bored with their toys or tired of the same bed.
 Over time, beds can become uncomfortable and cats can get annoyed with not being able to find a soft, cozy spot.

 You can fix this by offering new toys or cycling through their toys.
 Even giving them a few out at a time and holding the rest back to swap out once your kitty is over the old favorites could remedy the situation.
 Similarly, if your cat cannot get comfortable on their bed, swapping to a new one can help.
 This is especially true with older kitties who may be experiencing some joint pain or stiffness when they first wake up.
-The CatNap™ Faux Fur Orthopedic Bed is an amazing product that works to help support the joints of a cat and give them a comfortable, stable place to rest, regardless of age or health.
+A cat bed can work to help support their joints and give them a comfortable, stable place to rest, regardless of age or health.